IBM/watson-stt-wer-python/README.md

 1. transcribe using the new config file, `python transcribe.py ClientName-data/experiments/telephony_base/MemberID/config.ini`
 1. analyze using the new config file, `python analyze.py ClientName-data/experiments/telephony_base/MemberID/config.ini`
 1. repeat previous steps for each new experiment

+# OPTIONAL: New python script `reference-transcripts.py` to create a reference file using the `Whisper` model
+Whisper is a general-purpose speech recognition model.
+It is trained on a large dataset of diverse audio and is also a multi-task model that can perform multilingual speech recognition as well as speech translation and language identification. - see here for more information https://openai.com/blog/whisper/

+Some customers may have a lot of audio files to build their training and test sets, but they do not have time to transcribe them to have a reference.
+This new Python module will allow users to build a pretty accurate reference using the "whisper" model.

+NOTE: These models significantly larger that the Watson STT and much slower to process audio files - Be patient.

+## Install Whisper models
+- Pull the repository locally: https://github.com/openai/whisper
+- Follow the steps to complete the installation: https://github.com/openai/whisper#setup

+## Setup
+- Copy the audio files you wish to get transcribed into the "whisper" root folder
+- Copy the new python script `reference-transcripts.py` into the "whisper" root folder

+## Setup the whisper model language for the audio files
+There are 2 ways to select the whisper model language to be used to transcribe your audio files.
+- language detection
+- default language

+You need to update the python script `reference-transcripts.py`, and update the "auto_detect" variable

+- auto_detect = True
+- auto_detect = False ===> you will need to set a default language for all your files by setting the variable audio_lang=<language_id>

+TIP: You can use the same first 2 letters of the Watson STT model you wish to evaluate (eg. en-GB_Telephony ==> "en" / pt-BR_Telephony ==> "pt")

+NOTE: The "whisper" language detection may not be accurate.
+In the CSV file, a column called "Language - CAN BE DELETED" is created as an informational indicator of the "whisper" language used (detected or by default).

+## Run the python script `reference-transcripts.py`
+- Go to the "whisper" folder
+- Simply run `python reference-transcripts.py`

+When completed, you should be getting a CSV file named `reference_transcriptions_whisper.csv`.

+NOTE: Please review and adjust transcription where applicable as this is still speech recognition and may not be accurate.
+Don't forget to delete the column "Language - CAN BE DELETED" before saving.

+You are now ready to use this CSV file as your reference file when evaluating Watson STT.